Mental health: Institutionalization and deinstitutionalization

 Other critics of state deinstitutionalization argue that this was simply a transition to "transinstitutionalization", or the idea that prisons and state-provisioned hospitals are interdependent.
 In other words, patients become inmates.
 This draws on the Penrose Hypothesis of 1939, which theorized that there was an inverse relationship between prisons' population size and the number of psychiatric hospital beds.
 This means that populations that require psychiatric mental care will transition between institutions, which in this case, includes state psychiatric hospitals and criminal justice systems.
 Thus, a decrease in available psychiatric hospital beds occurred at the same time as an increase in inmates.
 Although some are skeptical that this is due to other external factors, others will reason this conclusion to a lack of empathy for the mentally ill.
-There is no argument in the social stigmatization of those with mental illnesses, they have been widely marginalized and discriminated against in society.
+There is no argument for the social stigmatization of those with mental illnesses, they have been widely marginalized and discriminated against in society.
 In this source, researchers analyze how most compensation prisoners (detainees who are unable or unwilling to pay a fine for petty crimes) are unemployed, homeless, and with an extraordinarily high degree of mental illnesses and substance use disorders.
 Compensation prisoners then lose prospective job opportunities, face social marginalization, and lack access to resocialization programs, which ultimately facilitate reoffending.
 The research sheds light on how the mentally ill—and in this case, the poor—are further punished for certain circumstances that are beyond their control, and that this is a vicious cycle that repeats itself.
 Thus, prisons embody another state-provisioned mental hospital.

-Families of patients, advocates, and mental health professionals still call for the increase in more well-structured community facilities and treatment programs with a higher quality of long-term inpatient resources and care.
+Families of patients, advocates, and mental health professionals still call for increase in more well-structured community facilities and treatment programs with a higher quality of long-term inpatient resources and care.
 With this more structured environment, the United States will continue with more access to mental health care and an increase in the overall treatment of the mentally ill.

-However, there is still a lack of studies for mental health conditions (MHCs) to raise awareness, knowledge development, and attitude of seeking medical treatment for MHCs in Bangladesh.
+However, there is still a lack of studies for mental health conditions (MHCs) to raise awareness, knowledge development, and attitudes toward seeking medical treatment for MHCs in Bangladesh.
 People in rural areas often seek treatment from the traditional healers and MHCs are sometimes considered a spiritual matter.